n1thun/n1thun.github.io/_posts/2015-06-10-web-development-tree.md

 ---
 layout:     post
-title:      Welcome to the web development Jungle
+title:      Welcome to the Jungle
 date:       2016-01-12 12:31:19
-summary:    Navigating the web dev Jungle for beginners
+summary:    Navigating the web development Jungle for beginners
 categories: webdev
 ---